Triticum aestivum

 No

 No references found indicating that seed is a pathway.
-Wheat is a minor host of this pathogen.
+Wheat is another a main host of this pathogen.

 Rathayibacter tritici